 Up on Paradise Plain the grass grows long to almost half a metre.
 The short grass is perfect for the resident plains game as it is nutrient rich and predators are much more visible.
 Mocker and Green banded swallowtail butterflies flit through the forests and there is a large presence of raucous black and white hornbills.
-The Warburgia trees are fruiting and this draws in parrots who sit in the high branches eating only the seeds inside the fruit, they drop the flesh and skins below to baboonswho happily feast on their leftovers.
+The Warburgia trees are fruiting and this draws in brown parrots who sit in the high branches eating only the seeds inside the fruit; they drop the flesh and skins below to baboons who happily feast on their leftovers.

 The new generation of plains game is thriving on the new lush grass brought on by the rains.
-Elephants are regular visitors to the Governors family of camps, families of elephant move through the marsh feeding on the sedge grasses and into the forests around our camps, where they feed on the new growth of Teclea and Warburgia fruits.
-Elephant bulls often in musth follow the herds looking for females in oestrus and amongst the family groups there are often small calves.
-Bull elephants like to rock large Warburgia trees shaking them so that the fruit falls down, we have had comical sights of baboons peacefully feeding in the canopy of a Warburgia tree only to be followed by shrieks of panic as baboons hold tight as a determined bull elephant shakes the tree, on occasion baboons fall out and one January we watched as a hungry elephant shook 4 baboons right out of a Warburgia tree!
+Elephants are regular visitors to the Governors’ family of camps; they move through the marsh feeding on the sedge grasses and into the forests around our camps, where they feed on the new growth of Teclea and Warburgia fruits.
+Elephant bulls in ‘musth’ often follow the herds looking for females in oestrus and amongst the family groups there are often small calves.
+Bull elephants like to rock large Warburgia trees shaking them so that the fruit falls down, we have had comical sights of baboons peacefully feeding in the canopy of a Warburgia tree only to be followed by shrieks of panic as baboons hold tight while a determined bull elephant shakes the tree.
+On occasion, baboons fall to the ground and one January we watched as a hungry elephant shook four baboons right out of a Warburgia tree!

-The Marsh Pride of lions spend more time apart as the game becomes more sparse and they need to cover more ground.
-They come together on occasion when there is a meal to be shared or they are in need of social bonding.
-With Mara River levels getting lower the Paradise Pride crosses the river regularly spending their time hunting hippos.
+The Marsh Pride of lions spend more time apart as the game becomes sparse and they cover further distances to hunt..
+They come together on occasion when there is a meal to be shared or when they are in need of social bonding.
+With the Mara River levels getting lower, the Paradise Pride will cross regularly, spending their time hunting hippos.

-Leopards have more frequent encounters with baboons and we hear the calls of both taunting one another in the forests around our camps.
-Serval cats seem to jump up at every turn as their camouflage is not so effective in the short grass – we have better sightings of them in January.
+Leopards encounter baboons more frequently in January and we hear the calls of both taunting one another in the forest surrounding our camps.
+Serval cats seem to jump up at every turn; their camouflage is not as effective in the short grass, therefore we have better sightings of them in January.

-We see some amazing migratory birds like the Steppes Eagle, which comes all the way from the Russian Steppes, Violet backed Starlings which migrate around Kenya following the fruiting trees.
-European Bee-eaters, Eurasian Rollers, Pallid Harriers, Common Kestrels and a few white storks.
-We also see huge flocks of Swallows, Swifts and Martins flying ahead of the rainstorms picking up insects that have been startled into flight.
+We see some amazing migratory birds like the Steppes Eagle, (which comes all the way from the Russian Steppes!), as well as Violet-backed Starlings which migrate around Kenya following the fruiting trees.
+European Bee-eaters, Eurasian Rollers, Pallid Harriers, Common Kestrels and a few white storks are also common.
+We also see huge flocks of Swallows, Swifts and Martins flying ahead of the rainstorms, picking up insects that have been startled into flight.

 The Marsh Pride cubs